Top 10 Must-Read Horror Books for Halloween

 What to read this Halloween?

 For Halloween, try classics like The Haunting of Hill House by Shirley Jackson or modern thrillers like Bird Box by Josh Malerman.
-These books offer the right mix of suspense and terror, making them perfect for a spooky night.
+These books offer the right mix of suspense and terror.

 Is it good to read horror books?